Facebook Skip to main content

 You will be electronically introduced to your Foster Global Ambassador a few weeks before the start of the quarter.
 You will learn more about the Fostering Global Connections events for you and your Foster Global Ambassador at the Foster Inbound Exchange Orientation.

-After you receive your acceptance documents, you will be sent a google form to list your class preferences for the Foster Academic Advisers to enroll you in the upcoming quarter.
-You are enrolled in business classes by a Foster Academic Adviser and they will begin enrolled Foster Inbound Exchange students during the month listed in the timeline above.
+Before you are officially accepted, you will be sent a google form to list your business class preferences for the Foster Academic Advisers to enroll you in in the upcoming quarter.
+You do not enroll yourself in business courses, a Foster Academic Adviser has to do this for you and it takes place one month prior to the quarter start date.

 There are two tools that will be useful to you in determining which courses you would like to take.
 The UW Time Schedule lists which courses will be offered during a specific quarter at UW.
 The UW Course Catalog provides descriptions of all courses ever offered at UW.
 Please note that courses on the course catalog may not be offered the term you are enrolled at UW so it is best to look at the UW Time Schedule.
 If the quarter you will be at UW is not yet available, look at the previous year’s quarter that matches the quarter you will be at UW.

-Review the UW Time Schedule for the most recent quarter that matches the quarter you will be on campus and make a list of 6-8 courses that interest you.
+Review the UW Time Schedule for the most recent quarter that matches the quarter you will be on campus and make a list of of 8 business courses that interest you.

 • To satisfy your student visa status, you must be enrolled in at least 12 credits per quarter with a maximum of 18 credits per quarter.

-• Most Foster Inbound Exchange students take 3-4 undergraduate (100-494-level) business courses with each course carrying 4 UW credits.
+• Most Foster Inbound Exchange students take 3-4 undergraduate (100-494 level) courses, with most business courses carrying 4 UW credits.

 • You must work with your home university to understand how UW courses will convert to credit at your home university.